-The president recommends and the chancellor concurs that the Board of Regents approve the new degree program request for the Bachelor of Science ("B.S.") degree with a major in Cybersecurity in the Department of Computer Science within the College of Science and Engineering and authorize submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools for its review.
+III.D.1.
+ASU: Approve the addition of the Bachelor of Science degree with a major in Cybersecurity.-The Board approved the new degree program request for the Bachelor of Science ("B.S.") degree with a major in Cybersecurity in the Department of Computer Science within the College of Science and Engineering and authorized submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools for its review.
 Implementation of this new program will begin in fall 2022.